Mountain Biking the Deschutes River Trail in Bend, Oregon

 This is my favorite way to ride the Deschutes River Trail.
 It does require two vehicles, but you get to enjoy the full trail.
 It’s also (mostly) downhill!

 To ride the Deschutes River Trail as a shuttle, park one car at the Rimrock Trailhead (also called Good Dog Park) and drive a second car out to Lava Lands Visitor Center.
-(If you don’t have two cars, I have taken an Uber from town back to Lava Lands after dropping off my bike at the end of the ride.
-It was about $30).

-The ride starts on Blackrock trail, which has great views out over Mt.
+Route notes: The ride starts on Blackrock trail, which has great views out over Mt.
 Bachelor and the Three Sisters.
 You can even bike up onto the lava rock flow if you want.

 After exiting Blackrock, you’ll get on a paved bike path for a short stretch before crossing a bridge to the Deschutes River Trail.
 This section can be very busy with hikers, but the crowds thin after a mile or two.